mhoussam1/Group-1-COVID19/README.md

 # Group-1-COVID19
 ## Machine Learning week 1
 Much of my time was spent connecting the dataset to the actual google colab spark file.
-Setting up the data i used turned out to not have the qualifications to run a mechiene learning software.
+Setting up the data I used turned out to not have the qualifications to run a machine learning software.
 My next goal is to connect the whole data set and then use the information to predict covid spikes and their peaks.

 ## Machine Learning week 2 & 3
-Most of this week was spent on analysing the data and to see if it can work with a clustering model.
-Testing was done on a variety of the columns while non-useful data points were taken out. currently we are using "Infection_Risk", "Case_Fatality_Rate", "Recovery_Proporation", "NewCases", "NewDeaths", "NewRecovered", "ActiveCases" from our data set but these could change depending on the accurecy of your model.
+Most of this week was spent analysing the data to see if it can work with a clustering model.
+Testing was done on a variety of the columns while non-useful data points were taken out. currently, we are using "Infection_Risk", "Case_Fatality_Rate", "Recovery_Proporation", "NewCases", "NewDeaths", "NewRecovered", "ActiveCases" from our data set but these could change depending on the accuracy of your model.

-ETL was performed to give us a desired dataset using "country" as an index.
+ETL was performed to give us the desired dataset using "country" as an index.

 ![image1](https://github.com/mhoussam1/Group-1-COVID19/blob/main/ML_images/ETL.png)